valeriiaevtushenko-arch/construction-portfolio-powerbi/README.md

 # Construction Portfolio Financial Tracker — Power BI Dashboard

+> **Note:** All data in this project is synthetic and created for portfolio demonstration purposes only.

 ## 📌 Ask

 **Business Problem:** A construction company manages 5 concurrent projects across 4 provinces (BC, AB, ON, NS, NB) with a total portfolio value of $9.3M CAD.
 The finance team lacks a centralized tool to track: